 Because Private Browsing mode doesn’t use the cookies that websites have stored on your computer previously, you can browse their sites or log in with a new account while depriving them of the records of your previous visits.

-This can be particularly powerful if you combine Private Browsing with the use of VPN services to shift your geographic location.
+This can be particularly powerful if you combine Private Browsing with the use of a VPN to shift your geographic location.
 Travel sites have been known to offer different prices depending on the location (IP address) of the visitor.
 With Private Browsing to eliminate any past cookies and a VPN to change your IP Address, you may well be able to find better prices than without.

 What are their limitations?